SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-studentdirectory.md

   * [CheckStyle Report](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/jenkins/#checkstyle-report)
   * [PMD Report](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/jenkins/#pmd-report)
 {% endcapture %}
-{% include callout.html content=callout_content icon="ciTool" type="reminder" title="Reminder: Interpreting Jenkins" %}
+{% include mention.html content=callout_content icon="ciTool" type="reminder" title="Reminder: Interpreting Jenkins" %}
+## Check Jenkins
+At this point your project should build on Jenkins, hopefully with a green ball!
+If not, work through Jenkins's feedback to fix any errors with the integration of your code with the provided code.
+All tests should be passing before you walk through the GUI.